 The upside-down “a” in the logo was inspired by early team discussions in which the name was voiced conversely as either “ba-LAY-nuh” or “ba-LEE-nuh” (the former won.)

 Interior designers Barron & Stoll create lush experiences that make all guests feel regal, uplifted and welcome.
 With a traditional viewpoint, they will often throw in a few curves and introduce modern or outsider touches inspired by their travels or appreciation for art – each space telling a unique story, equally comforting and provocative.

 Like their work, their brand identity consists of formal elements, presented informally.
 For stationery, tactile production methods including embossing and letterpress were used to reflect the luxuriousness of their work.

-For their website, an immersive 3D experience was designed, encouraging users to discover their work like navigating a globe.
+For their website, an immersive 3D experience was designed, encouraging users to discover their work like exploring a museum.

 mStoner develops strategic marketing and communication solutions for higher education.
 They are regarded as thought leaders in their industry and routinely share their intelligence through a variety of webinars, conferences and white papers.